 It may also be part of the reason that your cholesterol is higher than ideal.
 You may think that your food choices are appropriate, but perhaps their high Omega-6 content may be negatively affecting your health.
-Depression and anxiety can be directly related to this as DHA is necessary for normal brain and cognitive balance.

 With that said, let’s look at the benefits of Omega-3.

-5. Omega-3 Benefits Cardiovascular Health
+5. Omega-3 Supports Cardiovascular Health

 The heart and blood vessels make up your cardiovascular system.
 As you age, the lining of the blood vessels tends to thicken, and this can decrease the blood flow to the tissues.
 We know this as atherosclerosis.

-6. Omega-3 Can Improve Brain Function & Mood
+6. Omega-3 Supports Healthy Brain Function

 Studies find high quantities of DHA in both the brain and retina.
 DHA and EPA are critical for proper formation and repair of the nervous system, as well as being important in the normal metabolism of neurotransmitters.